Curriculum X

 Course Overview

-There are courses in mathematics, physics and computer science, many of which have cross-curricular links.
+There are courses in each of Mathematics, Physics and Computer Science, many of which have cross-curricular links.

-Many courses in mathematics are chosen to help you develop an understanding of how mathematics develops at undergraduate level and beyond but will cover little of the material typically taught in undergraduate courses.
-The idea is more to expose you to the style of thinking that mathematics employs beyond A Level.
+Many courses have been chosen to help you develop an understanding of how the subject develops at undergraduate level and beyond.
+However, they will cover little of the material typically taught in undergraduate courses as our primary aim is to expose you to the style of thinking that mathematicians and scientists employ beyond A-level.

-Other courses focus on mathematics which is useful or delights uswe want to share our enthusiasm with you.
-Some of these courses have an emphasis on the best material from the Further Maths modules we are not teaching, whilst others link to other subjects or are studying other topics not met at A-level.
+Other courses will focus on topics which are useful or which delight us; we want to share our enthusiasm with you!
+Some of these courses will have an emphasis on the best material from the Further Maths modules we are not teaching, whilst others have strong links to other subjects or are studying other topics not met at A-level.

-Each course will be taught by either an EMS teacher or an academic from the University of Exeter or the University of Bath.
+Each course will be taught by an EMS teacher, an EMS alum or a university academic.
 The style of teaching will vary, but in general will be more like university-style teaching than what you’re used to in normal EMS lessons.
 Many courses have been organised as a paired lecture and problems class each week.

 Recent Courses

-Some of the courses will vary each year, whilst other remain core modules.
+Some of the courses will vary each year, whilst others remain core modules.
 The information below gives you a taste of the type of options on offer for each subject area.
-Students can elect to study up to ten modules (two in the summer term of year 12 and two per half term in the autumn and spring terms of year 13), selecting from the following.
+Students can elect to study up to six modules (one in the summer term of year 12 and one per half term in the autumn and spring terms of year 13, with a bonus course option in late autumn).

 Aims